JKesslerPhD/EnvSmartHome/README.md

 - the sensor ID for a specific Purple Air Monitor

-For integrating the WattTime signal, you will need:
+For integrating the WattTime signal, you will need to:

-- to register a WattTime account.
-You can use this using the WattTime functionality I have added
+- register a WattTime account.
+You can do this using the WattTime functionality I have added

 ```from WattTimeAPI import WattTime
 # If you are in California, use the higher-resolution CA signals